PsychoNavigator/SpongeHarassment/IRC.md

 Also, please stop swearing because I am 3 years old.
 I would  be glad to see you be banned from the channel, as it clearly states keep it PG!

+I'm not going to start on reddit because I'm gonna get banned again!
+What a great reaction to people against your project Sponge!

+Disconsented, you have no idea how much I have to say.
+But I'm not going to say it because I'm really nice :D

 > [00:00:22]
 [00:00:22] #sponge - Mon Nov 10 00:00:22 2014
 [00:00:22] ---